 Now, we shall see more options to use Boot Repair.
 You can run it in two ways:

-- The first method is to install it on your PC that was already published.
+- The first method is to install Boot Repair on your PC that was already published.

 - Secondly, you can make a bootable Boot Repair Live USB drive.

 There is more to it than just a Boot Repair.
-The live USB desktop comes loaded with not just the Boot-Repair utility, but also other handy utilities like GParted which is a great tool for managing and partitioning hard disks, OS-Uninstaller, Synaptic Package Manager, Firefox web browser, LX Terminal, and File Manager.
+The live USB desktop comes loaded with not only the Boot-Repair utility, but also other handy utilities like GParted, OS-Uninstaller, Synaptic Package Manager, Firefox web browser, LX Terminal, and File Manager.
 It’s a customized version of Lubuntu OS running in your USB flash drive!
-Since there is Synaptic Package Manager, you also open to those thousands of other utilities.
+Since there is the Synaptic Package Manager, you also open to those thousands of other utilities.

 Create a Bootable Boot-Repair USB disk drive in Ubuntu, Linux Mint, and elementary OS